symfony/symfony-docs/service_container/alias_private.rst

     $container->get('foo');

-This *may or may not work*, depending on how the container as optimized the service instanciation and, even in the cases where it works, is deprecated.
+This *may or may not work*, depending on how the container has optimized the service instanciation and, even in the cases where it works, is deprecated.
 Simply said: A service can be marked as private if you do not want to access it directly from your code.